rebipp/worldfair-agrobio/worldfair-agrobio/content/introduction/pids.md

 In isolated systems that operate independently, the likelihood of identifier collision is null.
 However, within such closed environments, distinct systems may generate local identifiers that, despite being identical, reference entirely separate entities.
 In fact, this happens all the time.

 These identifiers are denoted as `locally unique` due to their exclusivity within their respective systems.
 However, their uniqueness is not guaranteed when compared across all existing systems, thereby lacking `global uniqueness`.
+The scenario, where the same `identifier` (within global context) is assigned to two or more different entities or objects is called **identifier collision**.Each `global unique identifier` is meant to be unique across the entire system or network.
+This **collision** results in ambiguity and potential errors, as systems rely on the identifiers to uniquely identify and differentiate between entities (e.g datasets).
+Such collisions can lead to data corruption, system failures, or incorrect processing of information, particularly in distributed systems or databases where unique identifiers are crucial for maintaining data integrity and consistency.
+Resolving collisions typically involves revising the identifier generation process or implementing mechanisms to detect and mitigate conflicts.

 ## Producing globally unique identifiers